flupe/agda2lambox/README.md

-# Minimal skeleton for developing a new Agda backend
+# agda2lambox

-- The backend is defined in `src/Main.hs`.
+An Agda backend to generate MetaCoq LambdaBox code for future (certified) extraction to WASM or RUST.
-- The `test/` directory contains an example compilation of `Test.agda` to `Test.txt`.
+The backend builds upon Agda 2.7.0.1.

 ## Setup

-Works with Coq 8.20.0 and MetaCoq 1.3.2.
+Compatible with Coq 8.20.0 and MetaCoq 1.3.2.

 ## TODO